JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ## Create an application data model

-The Kotlin Multiplatform app will contain the public `SpaceXSDK` class, the facade over networking and cache services.
+The tutorial app will contain the public `SpaceXSDK` class as the facade over networking and cache services.
 The application data model will have three entity classes with:

 * General information about the launch
+* Links to images of mission patches
-* Patches and article URLs associated with the launch
+* URLs of articles related to the launch

 Create the necessary data classes:
 1. In the `shared/src/commonMain/kotlin` directory, create a directory with the name `com/jetbrains/spacetutorial`,